UCB-Psychology-QuACK/site/about.md

 ---
 layout: page
-title: About Us
+title: about
 ---

-Add bios here
+About us page